CORS Filter in Gluu CE#

 corsConfigurationFiltersis hidden or collapsed, click on the arrow to be expand.

-You will be displayed with the set of cors Configuration Filters parameters as depicted below
+This will bring up the cors Configuration Filters parameters, as depicted below

 Once all the parameters are defined and configured, click on the

 savebutton at the end of the page.

 Parameters supported by CORS Filters#

 CORS Filter supports following initialization parameters:

 |corsAllowedOrigins||AA list of origins that are allowed to access the resource.
 A * can be specified to enable access to resource from any origin.
 Otherwise, a whitelist of comma separated origins can be provided.
 Eg: http://www.w3.org, https://www.apache.org.
 Defaults: * (Any origin is allowed to access the resource).|

 |corsAllowedMethods||A comma separated list of HTTP methods that can be used to access the resource, using cross-origin requests.
 These are the methods which will also be included as part of Access-Control-Allow-Methods header in pre-flight response.
 Eg: GET, POST.
 Defaults: GET, POST, HEAD, OPTIONS|

 |corsExposedHeaders||A comma separated list of request headers that can be used when making an actual request.
 These headers will also be returned as part of Access-Control-Allow-Headers header in a pre-flight response.
 Eg: Origin,Accept.
 Defaults: Origin, Accept, X-Requested-With, Content-Type, Access-Control-Request-Method, Access-Control-Request-Headers.|

 |corsSupportCredentials||A flag that indicates whether the resource supports user credentials.
 This flag is exposed as part of Access-Control-Allow-Credentials header in a pre-flight response.
 It helps browser determine whether or not an actual request can be made using credentials.
 Defaults: true|